qiboteam/qibocal/doc/source/tutorials/basic.rst

 ~~~~~~~~~~~~~~~~~~~

 When dealing with flux tunable qubits it is important to also
-study how the qubit react when changing the magnetic flux.
+study how the qubit reacts when changing the magnetic flux.
 From the theory we know that by modifying the flux the qubit
 frequency will be modified.

-Usually the qubit it is place where it is most insesitive to a
+Usually we should characterize the qubit in the flux range where it is most insensitive to a
 a change in flux, also know as ``sweetspot``.

 We can study the flux dependence of the qubit using the following runcard: